-Fish and shellfish allergies are not one in the same since an allergy to fish does not necessarily mean an allergy to shellfish and vice versa.
+Fish and shellfish allergies are not one and the same since an allergy to fish does not necessarily mean an allergy to shellfish and vice versa.
 The steps to managing these food allergies, however, are pretty much the same so here they will be discussed together.

 Fish and shellfish allergies are not as common in children as they are often developed in adulthood.
 It is not uncommon for a person who has eaten fish or shellfish for years to suddenly have an allergic reaction to these allergens.